1jour1vin

 An oceanic, semi-continental climate

-The high limestone content—the Montagne de Corton (which is actually a hill) being a limestone outcrop—provides the vines with excellent drainage.
+The high limestone content—the Montagne de Corton (which is actually a hill) is a limestone outcrop—provides the vines with excellent drainage.
 The middle of the hill is characterized by rich marl deposits, making it ideal for growing Pinot Noir, while Chardonnay is typically grown on the higher slopes.
 Finally, the eastern slope is slightly warmer than the western slope.

-Grape varieties: Pinot Noir and Chardonnay
+Grape Varieties: Pinot Noir and Chardonnay

-Characteristics of Corton wines
+Characteristics of Corton Wines

 • Corton

-• Corton-Charlemagne
+Corton-Charlemagne

 • Charlemagne

 Red Cortons are an iconic Burgundy wine.
-They require 4 to 12 years of aging, after which they reach their peak.
+They require between 4 and 12 years of aging, after which they reach their peak.
 Red Cortons are slightly tannic, fruity (red currant, blueberry, and kirsch), and floral (violet).
 Their intensity and power on the palate pair well with roast beef, game, and strong cheeses.
 They should be served between 14 and 16°C.

 For more information, visit the website at Corton